tristengoodz/pysura/README.rst

 A: No, this has no affiliation with Hasura, Google, or Firebase.
 In no way should this be considered an official product of any of these companies.
 Although this makes heavy use of tools and API's provided it is in no way an official product of any company or tool used.

+Q: I'm not sure what to enter for one of the command line prompts, what should I do?

+A: If you aren't sure what to enter, most of the time the provided example should work.

+Q: One of the choices in the list of options for a prompt doesn't make sense, or there is something missing!

+A: Please open an issue or a feature request.
+I'm sure I missed some things.
+Stitching this together required a bit of everything, including working outside my area of expertise.

 TODOS:
 ^^^^^^